Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 2. Chinese Tic-Tac-Toe Writing Practice

-Since my daughter is reluctant to use Chinese writing worksheets, I followed her tic-tac-toe interest and implemented writing practice with the game!
-Since the tic-tac-toe grid is based on squares, it is the perfect setting for Chinese writing practice!
+Some kids may be reluctant to use Chinese writing worksheets, so this is a great activity to try in addition or in lieu of worksheets.
+Since the tic-tac-toe grid is based on squares, it is the perfect setting for Chinese writing practice.

 Read more about the Chinese stroke order cards here.